 There are many challenges that come with “coming out” but there are also many challenges with keeping your true feelings hidden.
 Even after you have moved past the challenge of coming out, many LGBTQIA+ individuals will face additional concerns.
 It is normal to have questions around parenting, career, health, and even overcoming the discrimination and judgment in your everyday life.

 Did You Know?

 - Approximately 42% of LGBTQIA+ youth do not believe that they live in an accepting community.

 - About 10 million people (4.5%) in the U.S. identify as being a part of the LGBTQIA+ community.

 - Women tend to identify as LGBTQIA+ at a higher rate than men (5.1% versus 3.9%).

 Let’s Get Started

 It can feel intimidating to take that first step and schedule an appointment with a counselor, especially if you have experienced judgment and discrimination previously.
 However, it will provide you with a safe place to explore your LGBTQIA+ concerns.

 The specific goals and steps that you take in counseling will depend on your individual situation.
 Counseling can be effective for members of the LGBTQIA+ community to explore questions of sexuality, roleplay difficult conversations with family members, and learn to recognize and cope with difficult times.

 Understanding and accepting who you are can be one of life’s greatest challenges.
 This discovery, however, can be even more difficult when who you are is met with criticism, discrimination, and judgment.
 You might find that your social circle of those that you can trust is smaller than you prefer.
 Working with a counselor in a nonjudgmental environment can help you explore these concerns and learn to love yourself as you are.

 You deserve a safe and accepting environment in which you can explore your LGBTQIA+ concerns and improve your mental health.
-Whether you are exploring your sexuality, struggling to come out to your family and friends, or you are navigating life in the LGBTQIA+ community, a counselor can be a great resource.
+Whether you are exploring your sexuality, struggling to come out to your family and friends, or you are navigating life in the LGBTQIA+ community, a counselor, psychologist, or therapist can be a great resource.